pniewiejski/algorithms-playground/data-structures/HashTable/README.md

 - [Read more on Wikipedia](https://en.wikipedia.org/wiki/Hash_table)
 - [Simple implementation in Python](./hash_map.py)

-Hash table (or _hash map_) is a data structure that implements a associative array abstract datatype, meaning that it is a structure which maps _keys_ to _values_.
+Hash table (or _hash map_) is a data structure that implements an associative array abstract datatype, meaning that it is a structure which maps _keys_ to _values_.

 Hash table will employ a special **hash function** which it will use to compute an index.
-This index (also known as _hash code_) allows us to access appropriate "slot" where _value_ is stored.
+This index (also known as _hash code_) allows us to access the appropriate "slot" where the _value_ is stored.

-In an ideal case **hash function** will assign each key a different index.
-In the real world there is a possibility of **collisions**.
+In an ideal case a **hash function** will assign each key a different index.
+In the real world there is a possibility that a **collision** will occur.
 When implementing a hash table we need to accommodate for such a case.

 The greatest benefit of using hash tables is that, when working correctly, a hash table should have a constant lookup time.
 This means that a time complexity of a lookup is `O(1)`.
-In pessimistic condition a lookup time can become linear - `O(n)`.
+In a pessimistic condition a lookup time can become linear - `O(n)`.

 There are lots and lots of use cases for hash maps.
 To name just a few examples: